 After more than 50 years of groundbreaking achievements, Amnesty has been through a major transformation, adapting to dramatic changes in the world.

-We have shifted from a large London base, to open offices in cities in Africa, Asia-Pacific, Central and Eastern Europe, Latin America and the Middle East.
+We have shifted from a large London base, to open regional offices in cities in Africa, Asia-Pacific, Central and Eastern Europe, Latin America and the Middle East.
 These offices are major hubs for our investigations, campaigns and communications.
-They enable us to respond quickly to events wherever they happen, and be a powerful force for freedom and justice.
+The new regional offices strengthen the work of Sections who already work at the national level in more than 70 countries.
+We can now respond quickly to events wherever they happen, and be a powerful force for freedom and justice.

 To stay one step ahead, we are also developing tools using the latest technologies.
 Such as a mobile phone app that acts as a personal ‘panic’ button’ for activists at daily risk of being arrested or detained.